symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 Transaction fees
 ****************

-The fee that needs to be paid for a transaction now depends on the transaction size and node owners can specify a positive (or zero) fee multiplier.
-The **effective fee** paid for a transaction can be calculated reading the **fee multiplier** from the block in which the transaction got confirmed and multiplying it by the **size of the transaction**.
+The fee that needs to be paid for a transaction now depends on the transaction size and fee multiplier, where node owners can specify a positive (or zero) value.
+The **effective fee** to be paid for a transaction can be calculated by reading the **fee multiplier** from the block in which the transaction got confirmed and multiplying it by the **size of the transaction**.

-Transactions fees are specified with the ``maxFee``  field.
-This field represents the maximum fee allowed to be paid for this transaction to confirm.
+``maxFee`` represents the maximum fee allowed by the sender to be paid for this transaction to be confirmed in a block.

 * Protocol: :ref:`Transaction fees <fees>`